Pesticide adjuvant: Regulation

 In Canada, adjuvants are regulated by the Pest Management Regulatory Agency (PMRA) section of Health Canada.
 Each adjuvant must be tested and be proven to be safe and effective with every active ingredient with which it will be used.
 This much more stringent requirement prevents both the widespread use and questionable content present in the United States.

 In the UK, the Chemical Regulations Directorate (CRD), part of the Health and Safety Executive, oversees the use of adjuvants.
 CRD defines an adjuvant as a substance other than water which is not in itself a pesticide but which enhances or is intended to enhance the effectiveness of the pesticide with which it is used.
 Adjuvants for use with agricultural pesticides have been categorised as extenders, wetting agents, sticking agents and fogging agents.

-The Council of Producers & Distributors of Agrotechnology offers participating companies the ability to self-certify their spray adjuvant products in the USA.